laplante-sean/motivation/README.md

 ## Support

 _Currently only support 1 smart trainer.
-Will need contributions and testing from community to add support for others. (b/c I can't afford to buy them all._
+Will need contributions and testing from community to add support for others.
+(I can't afford to buy them all)_

 1. Wahoo Kickr SNAP